Ecuador: Electoral branch

 The electoral system functions by authorities which enter only every four years or when elections or referendums occur.
 Its main functions are to organize, control elections, and punish the infringement of electoral rules.
 Its main body is the National Electoral Council, which is based in the city of Quito, and consists of seven members of the political parties most voted, enjoying complete financial and administrative autonomy.
 This body, along with the electoral court, forms the Electoral Branch which is one of Ecuador's five branches of government.

 Transparency and social control branch

-The Transparency and Social Control consists of the Council of Citizen Participation and Social Control, an ombudsman, the Comptroller General of the State, and the superintendents.
+The Transparency and Social Control consists of the Council for Citizen Participation and Social Control, an ombudsman, the Comptroller General of the State, and the superintendents.
 Branch members hold office for five years.
 This branch is responsible for promoting transparency and control plans publicly, as well as plans to design mechanisms to combat corruption, as also designate certain authorities, and be the regulatory mechanism of accountability in the country.

-Human rights

-A 2003 Amnesty International report was critical that there were scarce few prosecutions for human rights violations committed by security forces, and those only in police courts, which are not considered impartial or independent.
-There are allegations that the security forces routinely torture prisoners.
-There are reports of prisoners having died while in police custody.
-Sometimes the legal process can be delayed until the suspect can be released after the time limit for detention without trial is exceeded.
-Prisons are overcrowded and conditions in detention centers are "abominable".

-UN's Human Rights Council's (HRC) Universal Periodic Review (UPR) has treated the restrictions on freedom of expression and efforts to control NGOs and recommended that Ecuador should stop the criminal sanctions for the expression of opinions, and delay in implementing judicial reforms.
-Ecuador rejected the recommendation on decriminalization of libel.